gwen-interpreter/gwen/doc/LOGO.md

 in software.
 The smallest of changes to programs and environments can give rise to the most erratic effects.
-Gwen evaluates software systems by interpreting Gherkin features and dispatching their _Given-When-Then_ steps to evaluation engines that in turn map those to discrete units of work that:
+Gwen evaluates software systems by interpreting Gherkin features and dispatching their _Given-When-Then_ steps to evaluation engines that:

 - Create conditions (_Givens_)
 - Perform actions (_Whens_)
 - Assert expectations (_Thens_)

 The cumulative result is a chain of events that occur in sequence to model cause and effect.

 When a small change to the initial conditions of a deterministic and dynamic system cannot guarantee a predictable outcome, then the behavior of that system